fribbels/Fribbels-Epic-7-Optimizer/README.md

       * Menu Title: `Take screenshot` (any typo here will make it not work)
       * Keyboard Shortcut: Anything you want it to be
 5. Back to Bluestacks: Install E7 from the Play Store and launch the game
-   * Set Epic 7 to English and enable **High Quality Support** in settings.
+   * Set Epic 7 to **English** and enable **High Quality Support** in settings.
 [Example](https://i.imgur.com/iEbfVN3.png)
 6. Make sure to enter Full Screen Mode (Cmd+Shift+F) before starting your gear capture

 **Importing gear screenshots:**

 1. Open the Gear Management screen in Epic 7 and sort by Max Enhance<br><br>
-2. Click each of the gears that you want to import, and screenshot it.
+2. Click each of the gears that you want to import, and screenshot it with your emulator's hotkey.
 Every screenshot should be 1600x900 and look EXACTLY like this: https://i.imgur.com/68A8Uf0.jpg

 ![https://i.imgur.com/ny7uaa8.jpg](https://i.imgur.com/ny7uaa8.jpg)

 * Most emulators have a screenshot hotkey to make this easier: Ctrl + 0 for LDPlayer
-* I would recommend screenshotting just a few gears to start with, then testing the rest of the steps to make sure the screenshots work before doing them all.
-I usually only screenshot the +9 to +15 gears.
+* I would recommend screenshotting 10-20 gears to start with, then testing the rest of the steps to make sure the screenshots work before doing them all.
+I usually only screenshot the +9 to +15 gears for the optimizer.
-3. Collect all your screenshots into a single folder.<br><br>
+3. Create an empty folder and collect all your screenshots into that folder.<br><br>
 4. Go to the Importer tab, click on "Choose folder" under *Creating a new gear set from screenshots*, find your screenshots folder, and click Open Folder.<br><br>
 5. The app will start reading the screenshots and your progress will be displayed.
 Once it is done, click Export, and save the *gear.txt* file.<br><br>
 6. Under the *Importing a gear set from a file* section, click on Append data, and select your *gear.txt* file.<br><br>